turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 ### Locked staked NEAR is made mobile through **STAKE fungible tokens** provided by the STAKE pool

 This enables staked NEAR value to be transferred while still being staked.
-This benefit opens the door to many new DeFi use cases for staked NEAR.
+This opens the door to many new DeFi use cases for staked NEAR.

 ### Staking Done Right - Maximizing Yield